 - TU Student Intern—short story of current Interns and how it connects to their major at TU.

 - Participants are divided into teams to engage with each other and participate in activities with TU faculty and staff.

 What time does Virtual Jumpstart TU start each day?

 Monday-Friday from 11:00 a.m.-12:00 p.m.
 Central U.S. time.
 The Zoom Room will open at 10:30 a.m. and close at 12:30 p.m. allowing for informal chat prior to and following each session.

 The registration fee is $50.
 The deadline for registration is June 26.
 The cost of the programs covers supplies and expenses in developing the program in Panama.

 Who is directing the program?

-The Vice Provost for Global Education along with a team of 5 staff/faculty are leading Jumpstart.
-The team TU are experienced in student services and university life and are well-versed in Panama and the partners that we will utilize throughout the experience.
-There will be TU representatives with the students throughout the program.
+The Center for Global Engagement along with a team of staff/faculty are leading Jumpstart.
+The TU team are experienced in student services and university life.
+There will be TU representatives participating virtually throughout the program.
 Current TU students will also serve as leaders so that participants will be well-versed with students at TU prior to beginning university.

 Who are our Panamanian Partners?

 JumpstartTU will be partnering with a variety of organizations in Panama City.
 Some of the partners are NGOs such as Geoveristy, CATHALAC, and Luna Llena de Tambores.
 Other partners represent areas in urban and sustainable farming, watershed development, the Panama Canal, social justice and services, and Panamanian experts on the world renown rain forests, to name a few.
 The itinerary will provide detailed information about each partner.